rohanza/django-serializers/README.md

 * Currently supports 'json', 'yaml', 'xml', 'csv'.
 * Supports both ordered fields for readablity, and unordered fields for speed.
 * Supports both fields that corrospond to Django model fields, and fields that corrospond to other attributes, such as `get_absolute_url`.
+* Supports relations serializing to primary keys, natural keys, or custom implementations.
 * Hooks throughout to allow for complete customization.
 Eg. Writing key names using javascript style camel casing.
 * Simple, clean API.
 * Comprehensive test suite.

 Still to do:

-* Add natural key support to DumpDataSerializer.
+* More tests for natural key support.
 * Tests for non-numeric FKs, and FKs with a custom db implementation.
 * Tests for many2many FKs with a 'through' model.
-* Consider ordering by natural key dependancies for DumpDataSerializer.
+* Tests for proxy models.
 * `django-serializers` currently does not address deserialization.
 Replacing the existing `loaddata` deserialization with a more flexible deserialization API is considered out of scope, until the serialization API has first been adequatly addressed.